Choose another writer in this calendar:

 Gumundsson's central themes were obsessive love, hate and

-fear.
-Forces of nature play a major role in the stories.
+incurable womanizer.
+His life furnished material for his fiction.
+Also forces of nature play a major role in the stories.
 Det

 hellige fell opens